numba/llvmlite/docs/source/user-guide/ir/types.rst

 =============

 The IR layer presently supports both *Typed Pointers* and *Opaque Pointers*.
-Typed Pointers are currently the default; Opaque Pointers will become the default in future, and support for Typed Pointers will be eventually be removed.
+Support for Typed Pointers will be eventually be removed.

 .. note::
    Further details of the migration to Opaque Pointers are outlined in the section on :ref:`deprecation-of-typed-pointers`.

-When Typed Pointers are enabled, the pointer type is represented using:
+Typed Pointers are created using:

 .. class:: PointerType(pointee, addrspace=0)